-Here, we show results of data analysis in both the SpikeRecorder app and MatLab (Fig. 5 and 6).
+Here, we show results of data analysis in both the SpikeRecorder app and MatLab (Fig. 5 and Fig. 6).
 Example extracellular recordings of DCMD response for circles 6cm and 8cm in radius approaching at four velocities (-2, -4, -6, -8m/s) are shown in the graphs generated by the SpikeRecorder app in Fig. 5.

 Close to Hatsopoulos et al.’s 1995 and Rind and Simmons’ 1992 results, which show silence in DCMD activity during the first 2s of a 2.75s approach, our results find that DCMD firing frequency increased approximately 1.8s after the onset of the stimulus (S: 6cm, v: -2m/s) and peaked around the time of collision (0s) between the object and the eye, when the object's image on the grasshopper's retina reached a certain angular size (80º) (Fig. 5A).
 The faster the velocity of the stimulus, the later the DCMD peak firing occurred, and as Rind and Simmons found in 1992, the lower the firing frequency, as shown in Fig. 6 comparing stimuli approaching at -2, -4, -6m/s.
 As shown in Fig. 5B, with the circles at the slowest velocity (-2m/s), peak firing occurred approximately before the time to collision between the eye and the stimuli.
 With increasingly faster velocities (-4, -6, -8m/s), DCMD firing peaked up to approximately 0.05s after collision, with possible technical delay above-discussed.
 The MatLab code we developed allows data analyses similar to the SpikeRecorder app, with a wider range of tools.
 As shown in Fig. 6, DCMD activity patterns of a circle of the same size approaching at various velocities can be better visualized, compared to the overall graph from the app (Fig. 5B).
 Students may simply use the data analyses function of the app, or use the MatLab code to gain experience in data analysis and visualization.

-From a neuroethological perspective, instructors can discuss these results as explaining how the form of the DCMD neuron contributes to its function in the grasshopper’s escape behavior, as the DCMD receives visual inputs from neurons in the optic lobe and sends the information to motor neurons in the grasshopper’s legs to activate the jumping behavior.
-Our simulated visual stimuli cannot fully mimic the stimuli grasshoppers encounter in their natural environment, but to the best estimate the laboratory settings can make, in details, our results show that the velocities of the looming objects variously affect the activity of the DCMD.
-The more rapid the approaching object (seen in our stimuli at v of -6 and -8m/s), the slower and less the DCMD fires, possibly implying a lower chance of successful avoidance of collision.
+From a neuroethological perspective, instructors can discuss these results as explaining how the form of the DCMD neuron contributes to its function in the grasshopper’s escape behavior.
+The more rapid the approaching object (seen in our stimuli at v of -6 and -8m/s), the slower and less the DCMD fires, does this imply a lower chance of successful avoidance of collision, or does a higher firing rate of slower objects inform the grasshopper it has more time to make a final decision?